xavidop/dialogflow-cx-cli/docs/docs/overview/install.md

 # Install

-You can install the pre-compiled binary (in several ways), use Docker or compile from source.
+You can install the pre-compiled binary (in several ways), using Docker or compiling it from source.

 Below you can find the steps for each of them.